 Adding nuts and seeds are an awesome, plant-based way to increase both the protein of your morning oats, and make them SO delicious.
 I mean, who doesn’t love creamy swirls of nut butter or crunchy bursts of nuts and seeds!
 My top picks, since they are higher in protein, are almonds, walnuts and pepitas!
 1 oz of almonds has 6g of protein, 1 oz of walnuts has 5g of protein and 1 oz of pepitas packs another 5g of protein!

 3. Add egg whites

 Just one egg white has 3.5 g of protein and almost zero carbs.
 I like to use the liquid egg whites, for convenience and like to add about ¼ cup or so.
 This is equivalent to 2 egg whites, or an additional 7g of protein!
-The best way to add egg whites to oatmeal is to add them in closer to the end of cooking time.
+The best way to make egg white oatmeal is to add them in closer to the end of cooking time.
 You want them to cook enough to not be runny, but to not become hard.
 This also adds a TON of volume to your oatmeal.
 I love feeling like I am eating MORE food! 🙂

 4. Add protein powder

 I find that a half scoop of protein is the perfect amount to add to oatmeal, to make it super delicious, but not give it a funny texture.
 A half scoop of your average protein powder has about 12g of protein.
 PLUS, they come in all kinds of fun flavors!
 The trick is to stir the powder in right at the end, after cooking.
 This makes it really creamy and doesn’t make your protein powder chunky